victorolivo24/intellectual-diversity-engine/README.md

 A full-stack platform to help you analyze your news consumption and break free from your personal "You-loop."

-> **Note:** This is a placeholder.
-It's highly recommended to replace this with a real screenshot of your project dashboard.

 ---

 ## 📖 About The Project